 - Minimize pruning or heavily groomed landscaping that does not look natural.
 Raptors will be more at ease in a native-looking habitat, and that habitat will also support more prey raptors need.

-- Avoid rodenticides or insecticides that eliminate raptors' food.
-Furthermore, sick or dying prey is easier to catch and feeding on a contaminated mouse or insect will poison the raptor.
+- Avoid rodenticides, insecticides, or traps that eliminate raptors' food.
+Furthermore, sick or dying prey is easier to catch, but feeding on a contaminated mouse or insect will poison the raptor.

 - Take steps to protect pets from raptors, since a small dog, kitten, rabbit, guinea pig, or similar pet is just as likely to become prey as any squirrel, mouse, or backyard bird.

 - Work to protect backyard birds from hawks.
 While this may seem counterintuitive, it does give backyard birds added protection.
-A hunting hawk will be more likely to pick off weaker, less intelligent prey, thereby strengthening the backyard flock.
+A hunting hawk will be more likely to pick off weaker, less intelligent prey, thereby strengthening the backyard flock as well as sharpening its own hunting skills.

 - Do not shoo away hawks after they have fed in order to encourage backyard birds to return.
 Raptors need time to digest their meal, and if they feel pressured or rushed, they are less likely to return to the same hunting grounds.
 Once the raptor naturally moves on, backyard birds will return.